jceaser/notes/vim.md

 # VIM Notes #
-Some basic notes on how to use VIM
+Some basic notes on how to use VIM.

 ## Edit ##
 * `vim scp://remoteuser@server.tld/relative/path/to/document`